netgroup-polito/mdo2frog4/README.md

 This module is an adaptation of a old virtualizer module used to integrate the un-orchestrator with the upper layes of the Unify architecture.
-In this case the virtualizer interact through its northbound with the MultiDomain Orchestrator (that is basically Escape) and through its southbound with the FROG4 global orchestrator.
+In this case the virtualizer(renamed in Mdo2frog4) interact through its northbound with the MultiDomain Orchestrator (that is basically Escape) and through its southbound with the FROG4 global orchestrator.

 ## Required libraries